finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var scope = scope_example;  // string | The scope of the portfolio.
             var code = code_example;  // string | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to list the portfolio's properties.
-Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The as-at datetime at which to list the portfolio's properties.
-Defaults to return the latest version of each property if not specified. (optional)
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the portfolio's properties.
+Defaults to returning the latest version of each property if not specified. (optional)

             try
             {